Ken Barlow: Deirdre Hunt

 A now infamous scene, in which Ken comes face-to-face with Mike following the discovery of the affair and a showdown ensues, was originally scripted differently.
 Roache disliked this version, as he believed Ken's response lacked realism.
 Partly fuelled by his previous frustration with Ken's "lame" characterisation, Roache approached the episode's director, Brian Mills, and requested that Ken be allowed to hit Mike.
 Though the filming set-up planned for the scene did not allow for this, it was agreed that Ken would attempt to hit Mike, and that Deirdre would intervene.

-Roache recalls viewers taking it very seriously, to the point that he received letters reading: "Dear Ken, I though you should know that Mike Baldwin is seeing your wife!"
+Roache recalls viewers taking it very seriously, to the point that he received letters reading: "Dear Ken, I thought you should know that Mike Baldwin is seeing your wife!"
 20 million viewers tuned in for the episode; it attained the soap's second-highest recorded overnight ratings, surpassed only by the farewell episode of Hilda Ogden (played by Jean Alexander) in 1987.

-Ken and Deidre have been described as soap opera's version of Richard Burton and Elizabeth Taylor.
+Ken and Deirdre have been described as soap opera's version of Richard Burton and Elizabeth Taylor.
 Their relationship featured various affairs, break-ups and reunions over the years.
 The couple's first marriage eventually disintegrated in the early 1990s, this time when Ken had an affair with colleague Wendy Crozier, a dalliance which ended in divorce for the Barlows.
 Ken was kicked out of home on New Year's Day 1990.
-Their on/off relationship continued, with each having various other liaisons, until producers decided to reunite Ken and Deidre in 1999.
+Their on/off relationship continued, with each having various other liaisons, until producers decided to reunite Ken and Deirdre in 1999.
 Ken and Deirdre's second marriage in 2005 was watched by an estimated 13 million viewers, compared to the nine million who watched the wedding of Prince Charles to Camilla Parker Bowles the following day.
 Coincidentally, Ken and Deirdre's first wedding in 1981 was screened within 48 hours of Prince Charles and Princess Diana's wedding, and just as in 2005, the Barlow wedding attracted more viewers than the royal wedding.

 During Anne Kirkbride's lifetime, Roache was complimentary about Ken and Deirdre, as well as about Kirkbride—whom, he stated, he loved as much as Ken loved Deirdre—with this love explaining why Ken always ended up returning to her.
 Speaking in 2010, Roache said: "We have been together on screen for pretty much 30 years now and so much of what we do on camera is instinctive.
 We really are like an old married couple who have had their ups and downs, lived through them and come out the other side."